15 Best Rome Instagram Spots for Stunning Photos

 12. Terrazza del Pincio

 Terrazza del Pincio is one of my favorite Rome Instagram spots for sunset.
-The elevated terrace forms the entrance to the city’s largest public park, Villa Borgese, and looks out over Piazza del Popolo towards St. Peter’s Basilica at Vatican City.
+The elevated terrace forms the entrance to the city’s largest public park, Villa Borghese, and looks out over Piazza del Popolo towards St. Peter’s Basilica at Vatican City.

 Location on Google Maps: Terrazza del Pincio